n-fasano/lib-primitives/README.md

 # PrimitivesLib

-A PHP library for working with domain primitives that provides utilities for validation, metadata extraction, and manipulation of value objects following a specific interface pattern.
+A PHP library for working with domain primitives that provides utilities for introspection, metadata, and manipulation of value objects that follow an implicit interface.

 ## What are Domain Primitives?

-Domain primitives are simple value objects that wrap primitive types (string, int, float, etc.) with domain-specific validation and meaning.
+Domain primitives are simple value objects that wrap primitive scalar types (string, int, float, etc.) with domain-specific validation and meaning.
 They help prevent primitive obsession and make your code more expressive and type-safe.

 For example, instead of passing around raw strings for email addresses:
 ```php